The Why.

 Inquiry.

 I love these inquiry labs because they are easy to use, they are engaging, and the supplies are easy to find.
 They follow the CER model The Claim is a sentence that answers the original question, Evidence is the scientific data that supports the claim, Reasoning is the explanation that connects the evidence to the claim.
 The latter is, I find, one of the most important part that I used to omit or minimize as students would often rush and miss the most important part of inquiry.
 These labs help me slow down and really improve students’ higher level thinking abilities.
 Best yet, these labs are differentiated for all student levels and include Independent Inquiry, dependent Inquiry, and modified inquiry.
-They require little preparation and are always engaging promoting higher levels of reasoning.
-You can find them HERE.
+I also love these PHET simulations ( FREE) and these GIZMO labs for higher level thinkers especially.

 If there is one site that has a fun and concise way to teach any scientific concept, brainpop has it all.
 I love that the videos are short, they include a quiz with instant results straight to my dashboard, and that students can also easily make their own movie as a way to show what they know.
 Each short video includes Make-a-map, creative coding, make a movie, related readings, worksheets, graphic organizers and vocabulary activities.
 Each student can create an individual account and the teacher can make classes and easily get the assignments results in the dashboard.
 Brainpop makes it very easy to create assignments and students find a plethora of engaging ways to show their learning.
 Brainpop Educators includes lesson planning and professional development and is a great way to get all the support you need.